mihanovak1024/mihanovak1024.github.io/_portfolio/drinking.md

     text: "Python Flask server, <br>Javascript/HTML/CSS Frontend, <br>Python RBPi --- Arduino communication"
 ---

-Two of my friends, Tine and Žiga, and me started to work on a project for self-service drinks.
+Two of my friends, <b style="color:#00adb5">Tine</b> and <b style="color:#00adb5">Žiga</b>, and me started to work on a project for self-service drinks.
-We came up with the idea of DrinKing --- a self-service beer machine that let's you pour beer and pay instantly.
+We came up with the idea of DrinKing --- a self-service beer machine that lets you pour beer and pay instantly.
-The project is mostly in Slovenian language, since it was meant for domestic marketplace.
+The project is mostly in Slovenian language, since it was meant for the domestic marketplace.

 Although the project didn't come to a finish, I'm pretty proud from my side as I did my part.